Why do people cheat?

 So, how do you decide with a couple whether a relationship is worth saving or not?
 Whether they can go through all that hard work that we’ve been talking about?

-Clinton Power: Well of course the couple need to decide this themselves.
+Clinton Power: Well of course the couple needs to decide this themselves.
 But some of the things that I do is that we certainly want to look at the relationship history.
 We want to find out what drew you together, what attracted you, why did you start this relationship.
 We certainly look at what kind of problems started to emerge over time.
 What they tried to do to resolve those problems, and what were the problems leading up to the affair that weren’t being resolved.
-And often when you start uncovering those things you always see there’s been issues there that have not been addressed or talked about or resolved.
+And often when you start uncovering those things you always see there have been issues there that have not been addressed or talked about or resolved.

 Sarah McDonald: I’m also interested in if anyone’s ever been the other man or the other woman because there’s a whole other, I suppose, issue going on there as well.